acarl005/color-ls/README.md

 ```

 ## Usage
 See the full options.
-The `--pretty` options is enabled by default.
+The `--pretty` option is enabled by default.
 ```
 ls-color -h
 ```